luizotcarvalho/vue-cli-plugin-markdown/README.md

 Open a terminal in the directory of your app created with Vue-CLI 3.

-Then, install and invoke the generator of vue-cli-plugin-markdown by running:
+Then, install vue-cli-plugin-markdown by running:

 `vue add markdown`